wpiszlogin/driver_critic/README.md

 It was intended to make a base class that will be a foundation for every continuous-action task.
 It's easy to achieve more complex solutions, by inheriting base class.
 CarRacing-v0 is a sort of computer vision problem, thus a convolution network was used.<br/>
 The first implementation of R-buffer had functionality to avoid double-write of state and next state.
 To make sure it's not a problem it was simplified.

-# Development...

-# Evaluation
+# Development
-Unfortunately  it was not possible to solve CarRacing-v0 problem.
-It's hard to see any progress in learning.
-It's strange because going forward should be easy to learn and by investigation we know the model was able to learn some specific actions.
-Maybe a way that reward is given doesn't fit DDPG.

-An investigation was made to find a problem:
+An investigation was made to solve a problem:
 * The solution was adapted to Pendulum-v0 environment and learned successfully
 * Agent could learn to accelerate or break if a reward was given for that
-* Hyperparameter search: tau, gamma, learning rates, and parameters of noise generator
+* Hyperparameter search: tau, gamma, learning rates, and parameters of noise generator.
+That was key
 * Different neural network architectures were tested
 * Scale reward value